VishaalVenkatesh/TREC_Distributed_Machine_Learning/README.md

 4. Intergrate the optimisation method with GADGET SVMs to study performance.
 5. Finally, explore ways to integrate deep learning method (LSTM RNN) in a distributed setting and evaluate performance.

+## Progress So Far...

+SVM models perform exceedigly well when TFIDF features are used.
+This is because SVMs are known to perform well when the feature space is large.
+Neural networks do not train on TFIDF very well.
+This is because TFIDF are a sparse form of representation with many empty entries.
+We have not attempted to reduce the feature dimensionalty using PCA, t-SNE or manifold learning but this is something we could look into in thw future.
+As far as embeddings are concerned, keras's built-in embedding layer performs well when couple with an LSTM RNN.
+However, Word2Vec embeddings work well when trained using 1D convolutional layers.
+We are yet to explore GLoVe embeddings.